Neil-urk12/box-of-scraps/README.md

 These are the templates I made **for myself** but can be extended depending on your requirements and use-case.

 # Backend
--- **initsia** : An elysia.js server with simple JWT authentication, Database Adapter Interface for extensibility and a concrete MySQL adapter implementation.
+- **[initsia](https://github.com/Neil-urk12/initsia/)** : An elysia.js server with simple JWT authentication, Database Adapter Interface for extensibility and a concrete MySQL adapter implementation.

---